atecon/PairPlot/src/PairPlot_help.md

 It can also represent an additional level of conditionalization with the 'factor' argument (a series) which plots different subsets of data in different colors and/or point/circle types.
 This is used to resolve elements on a third dimension.

-For a more detailed manual, see <https://github.com/atecon/PairPlot/blob/master/README.md>.

-Please report bugs or comments on the gretl mailing list or write to atecon@posteo.de.
+Please report bugs or comments on the gretl mailing list, report an issue on github (https://github.com/atecon/PairPlot/issues) or write to atecon@posteo.de.

-## Usage via the GUI
+# Usage via the GUI

 The function `PairPlot()` can be accessed through the GUI.
 The menu entry is "View->Graph specified vars->Pair Plot".
 However, via scripting the user can control many more details.

-# Public functions
+# Public function

 ```
 PairPlot(const list L, const series factor[null], bundle opts[null])